Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

 ##  Nintendo Switch Console Prep
 -   First, initialize the console
 -   Then, format your SD card to work with your switch
--   Next, cofigure any settings you want to carry over to the CFW
+-   Next, configure any settings you want to carry over to the CFW
 -   Then, delete any saved internet networks and enable airplane mode

 ---